wollemannone/ISS-as-far-away/README.md

 After a couple of short excercises to get to know how to handle the JSON format, we faced the first challange.
 The task was to write a program wich visualises a dataset ,in my case the cookingtimes of vegetables, in a clear way.
 We worked with the java script library p5js.
 [Here](http://wollemannone.github.io/veggieManiacc-/) you can find the resut of this excercise.
-The whole [GitHup Repo](https://github.com/wollemannone/veggieManiacc-) you can find here.
+The whole [GitHub Repo](https://github.com/wollemannone/veggieManiacc-) you can find here.

 ===